 - Case 3: Kansas City, Kansas – An HVAC Worker was electrocuted while performing maintenance on a heating and cooling system.

 - Case 4: San Antonio, Texas – An HVAC Worker was electrocuted while troubleshooting an air-conditioning system.
-Just after noon on February 25, 2016, and HVAC worker "was troubleshooting a hotel air conditioning and heating unit without a lockout/tag out system."
-The worker "received an electrical shock from a 240/120 V electrical system while repairing the unit in a hotel guest room."
-The HVAC technician "was not using insulated or intrinsically safe tools during the troubleshooting."
-The electrical shock affected the employee's lungs and liver.
+Just after noon on February 25, 2016, an HVAC worker “was troubleshooting a hotel air conditioning and heating unit without a lockout/tag out system.”
+The worker “received an electrical shock from a 240/120 V electrical system while repairing the unit in a hotel guest room.”
+The HVAC technician “was not using insulated or intrinsically safe tools during the troubleshooting.”
+The electrical shock affected the employee’s lungs and liver.
 The accident resulted in his death.

 - Case 5: July 2016 – A 33-year-old HVAC contractor inspected an air-conditioning unit alone that was positioned on a flat roof of the warehouse.
 The incident occurred when he fell through an unguarded skylight and landed on the concrete floor below.
 The contractor succumbed to his fall-related injuries nineteen days later.
 The victim’s death certificate listed TBI (Traumatic Brain Injury) as the cause of death.

 - Case 6: October 2014 – A 46-year-old heating and cooling contractor and 23-year-old assistant were killed while installing ductwork for an air-conditioning system while working in a crawl space.
-While installing a combination HVAC unit in a private residence, both the employee and contractor were electrocuted while placing aluminum straps on the newly installed duct work.
-The employee was using an electric drill to attach a strap using screws when the drill bit damaged insulation allowing the strap to become energized.
+While installing a combination HVAC unit in a private residence, both the employee and contractor were electrocuted while placing aluminum straps on the newly installed ductwork.
+The employee was using an electric drill to attach a strap using screws when the drill bit damaged the insulation allowing the strap to become energized.
 The employee was held in place while the current went to the ground.
 The contractor crawled in to help the employee when he too became grounded.
-The connection was broken only after the owner of the resident's pulled the main circuit breaker before calling 911.
+The connection was broken only after the owner of the residents pulled the main circuit breaker before calling 911.
 Emergency service technicians transported both victims to the hospital where they were pronounced dead.

 HVAC Technician Safety Guidelines